Auto Refresh

 auto_refresh = true

 By default, this feature is disabled.
-When enabled, AlabOS will monitor the source code files and automatically restart the lab when any changes are detected.
+When enabled, AlabOS will monitor the source code files and automatically refresh the lab when any changes are detected.

 How It Works#